-The Colts came back from 28 points down in a thriller that had 1,049 combined yards, a record for an NFL playoff game, and won 45-44 in one of the greatest playoff games of all time.
+The Colts came back from 28 points down in a thriller that had 1,049 combined yards, a record for a NFL playoff game, and won 45-44 in one of the greatest playoff games of all time.

-The Colts made many mistakes to dig a huge hole, but after the Chiefs kicked a field goal with 5:36 left, the Colts got the ball back trailing 44-38 with a chance to win.
+The Colts made many mistakes to dig a huge hole, but impossibly, after the Chiefs kicked a field goal with 5:36 left, the Colts got the ball back trailing 44-38 with a chance to win.

 And the Colts, once down by four touchdowns, had the lead.

-Kansas City drove into Colts territory, but a huge play by the defense turned the game.
-On a second down, a blitz got to quarterback Alex Smith, and he threw the ball away just before he was hit.
+Kansas City drove into Colts' territory, but a huge play by the Colts' defense turned the game.
+On a second down, a blitz got to Chiefs quarterback Alex Smith, and he threw the ball away just before he was hit.
 The intentional grounding call moved the Chiefs back to a third-and-17.
 The third-down play didn't get enough yardage to try a field goal.
 On fourth-and-11, Smith threw deep to Dwayne Bowe, but Bowe's right foot landed out of bounds just after he got the first one in.
 The Colts took possession, and took a knee three times to run out the clock.

 When Donald Brown fumbled near the goal line in the fourth quarter, but Luck scooped up the fumble and plowed into the end zone for a 5-yard touchdown to cut the Chiefs' lead to 41-38, you knew this game had reached the point of insanity.

 The Chiefs had major injury issues.
 Do-everything running back Jamaal Charles suffered a concussion on the first drive.
 His backup, Knile Davis, was knocked out of the game in the fourth quarter.
 Linebacker Justin Houston, cornerback Brandon Flowers and receiver Donnie Avery dropped out of the game with injuries as well.